2017 Emerald Award Winners

 “The achievements this year uniquely illustrate the future of sustainability and how Illinois will continue to lead the nation in green buildings and sustainable communities,” said Brian Imus, Executive Director of USGBC-Illinois.
 “These leaders and projects build on the success of LEED in Illinois by advancing new strategies that reduce carbon emissions while strengthening the health and economy of our communities.”

-The public is invited to celebrate these sustainability leaders at Limelight on June 23rd, 2016 at the Chicago Cultural Center at 78 E. Washington Street.
+The public is invited to celebrate these sustainability leaders at Limelight on May 18, 2017 at the Museum of Broadcast Communications at 360 North State Street, Chicago.
 Tickets to the event and presentation of the Emerald Awards are available online.
-For more information regarding Limelight, contact Joan Martin at 312-245-8300 x 205 or visit www.usgbc-illinois.org
+For more information regarding Limelight, contact Joan Martin at (312) 245-8300 x205 or visit www.usgbc-illinois.org.

 # # #